 Help With Conservatorships

 This article uses the terms guardian and conservator interchangeably, but there is a distinction in their legal significance.
-If you need help understanding either role, contact Spencer and Collier, PLLC.
-Spencer Collier can also assist with any guardianship issue, including the filing of reports, or dealing with visitation rights.
+If you need help understanding either role, contact Spencer and Jensen, PLLC.
+Spencer Jensen can also assist with any guardianship issue, including the filing of reports, or dealing with visitation rights.